Healthier, Smoke-free Lives for People with Mental Illnesses and Substance Use Disorders

 Baseline: 30.5% (2017) Target: 20% by 2022

-The most recent National Survey on Drug Use and Health (NSDUH) shows that the smoking rate among the behavioral health population dropped to 30.5% in 2017.
-Following release of the promising new data, the Partnership convened its second summit in November 2018 with an expanded roster of 24 members.
+When the smoking rate among the behavioral health population dropped to 30.5% in 2017, the Partnership convened its second summit in November 2018 with an expanded roster of 24 members.
 An ambitious new target, along with specific strategies to reach that ambitious goal, was set to reduce smoking rates to 20% by the year 2022 (“20 by 22”).

 The Partnership’s new action plan consists of multiple strategies in six categories: